Accredited 300-Hour Advanced Therapeutic Yoga Teacher Training

 (in person, online or a combination of both!)

-Students will receive access to the online classroom by 6/15/26, where they can download a copy of their manual, watch lectures and take pre-recorded classes before training and/or in between meetings.
+Students will receive access to the online classroom once we begin, where they can download a copy of their manual, watch lectures and take pre-recorded classes before training and/or in between meetings.

 Our live meetings may be attended in person at our location in Bradenton, FL or online via zoom.